katlass/Machine-Learning/README.md

 # Machine-Learning
-Practice with Machine Learning in Scikit-Learn and TensorFlow
+Practice with machine learning in scikit-learn, tensorFlow, and distributed computing.